7-Step Strategy Framework That Actually Works

 Visual Prompts for Your Next Strategy Deck

-- Issue Tree Diagram: Visual breakdown of the core problem into parts (Customers, Product, Pricing, Operations, Enablers).
+- Issue Tree Diagram: a visual breakdown of the core problem into Customers, Product, Pricing, Operations, and Enablers.

-- Insight Wall: Grid of key "so what" insights linked to decisions.
+- Insight Wall: a grid of key “so what” insights linked to decisions.

-- Strategic Story Arc: Timeline from today's challenges to tomorrow's target state.
+- Strategic Story Arc: a timeline from today's challenges to tomorrow's target state.

-- Execution Roadmap: 12-month view of initiatives, owners, and outcomes.
+- Execution Roadmap: a 12-month view of initiatives, owners, and intended outcomes.

 Common Questions from SME Leaders